RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: RUMD: Features

 \section{RUMD: Features}

-RUMD is a general purpose molecular dynamics code.
-Below we list its main features; for more information please see the tutorial and user manual included with the software and available from the project's website \verb|rumd.org|.
+Below we list the main features of RUMD; for more information please see the tutorial and user manual included with the software and available from the project's website \verb|rumd.org|.